DigitalCrafting/eregold/02-stateless-web-app/README.md

 ![Diagram](./assets/diagram.png)

 - Backend
-  - is stateless - the user session is stored Redis (TODO),
+  - is stateless - the user session is stored Redis,
   - connects directly into database
 - Frontend
   - is bundled with the jar, and not run standalone,